 The closing date for the Non-Stipendiary Junior Research Fellowship Competitions is 9am on Wednesday 4 May 2016.
 The application materials must be received before the closing date for full consideration.
 After the closing date, the College will contact selected applicants by e-mail to ask for samples of written work, up to 20,000 words (either two or three published papers or chapters of a doctoral thesis).
 Short-listed candidates will be invited to attend an interview on Thursday 14 July 2016.

 To apply, go to the FAS website and create an application.

 Applicants must also arrange for three letters of recommendation.
-Each referee will be asked to provide the names of two further readers, not in the candidate's institution, to whom work might be sent if the candidate is long-listed.
+Each referee will be asked to provide the names of two further readers, not in the candidate's institution, to whom work might be sent for assessment if the candidate is long-listed.
 It is the duty of the candidate to ask the referees to submit the references before the closing date.

-Note that all application materials must be in the English language.
+Please note that all application materials must be in the English language.

 There is a list of Frequently Asked Questions available.